 Click to enlarge.

 Degree Track Selection.
 Within the online application, you will be asked to select your degree track for consideration.
 See the right image above for a screenshot of this page of the application.
 It is very important to make the correct selection as we review applicants according to applicant pools by degree track.
 International applicants should make sure to observe the difference between the Master of Architecture (professional degree) track and the Master of Science in Architecture (non-professional degree) track.
 Applicants with limited studies in architecture must also take care in choosing between the M. Arch.
 I (three-year) and M. Arch.
 II (two-year) degree tracks.
 There is an expectation that M. Arch.
-II applicants will have a pre-professional degree in architecture, with two structures courses, and other courses typical of BA in Architecture programs, including 6 to 8 semesters of architectural design coursework (studios); it is therefore expected that portfolios of M. Arch.
-II applicants will have portfolios that reflect this prior coursework.
+II applicants will have a pre-professional degree in architecture, with two structures courses, other courses typical of BA in Architecture programs, and a strong portfolio documenting up to 8 semesters of architectural design studio coursework.
+As noted above on the Master of Architecture degree tracks webpage, our M. Arch.
+I track includes students with prior architecture coursework, including architecture technology programs and other programs with less than four years of design studios.

 In the admissions process, we will generally not recommend or admit applicants who applied to the M. Arch.
 II track to the M. Arch.
-I track instead; we generally avoid moving applicants between degree tracks.
+I track instead.
+We generally avoid moving applicants between degree tracks.
+Applicants must make this decision themselves.

 These guidelines apply equally to the M. Arch.
 I and II Architecture + Health degree tracks, where offers of admission are even more competitive due to the limited number of spaces available.
 For more information about our degree tracks, see our Graduate Programs webpage.
 For additional Architecture + Health Program admissions information, see below.